Lastovo: Demographics

 According to the 2011 census, the municipality of Lastovo has a population of 792 people living in 286 households, including 350 people living in Lastovo town.
 There are seven registered settlements on the island, two of which (the lighthouses at Sušac and Glavat) are no longer populated.

 The average age of the people of the Lastovo municipality was 40 years old, slightly older than the national average of 39 years old.
 About 90% of the people of the Lastovo municipality are Roman Catholics and 95% are Croats.
 The highest level of education for 44% of the municipality was secondary school, for 13% it was college or university.

 The island's population peaked at 1,738, in 1948, and has been in a steady decline since, due chiefly to emigration to mainland Croatia and abroad.
 The number of people who emigrated from the island between 1953 and 1991 exceeds its current population.

 Economy

 Like many of the Mediterranean islands, the Lastovo economy is centred around agriculture and tourism.
 The 2003 Agricultural Census reported that the municipality had 57 ha of land used for agriculture.
 Of this 25 ha were vineyards and over 9000 olive trees grew in Lastovo.
-Following decades of isolation from foreigners, due to the Yugoslav National Army activities and the Croatian War of Independence (1991–1995), the island has become attractive to tourists partly because it has remained largely undeveloped; even supplying the island with fresh water has been difficult.
+Following decades of isolation from foreigners, due to the Yugoslav People's Army activities and the Croatian War of Independence (1991–1995), the island has become attractive to tourists partly because it has remained largely undeveloped; even supplying the island with fresh water has been difficult.